inpsyde/assets/docs/README.md

 permalink: /
 ---

-# Inpsyde Assets
+# Assets

 ## Introduction
-Inpsyde Assets is a Composer package (not a plugin) that allows to deal with scripts and styles in a WordPress site.
+Assets is a Composer package (not a WordPress plugin) that allows to deal with scripts and styles in a WordPress site.

 ## Installation